Revealing the Structure and Internal Rotation of the Sagittarius Dwarf Spheroidal Galaxy with Gaia and Machine Learning: Comoving Reference Frame

 The COM motion must be subtracted prior to the analysis of internal kinematics.
 Its contribution to the velocity field can be derived as:

-where $v_{los,0}$ is the systemic $\vlos$ of the galaxy, $v_t$ is the velocity of the COM projected on the sky, and $\theta_t$ angle that defines the direction of $v_t$ defined using the same criterion as $\phi$:
+where $v_{\rm los,0}$ is the systemic $\vlos$ of the galaxy, $v_t$ is the velocity of the COM projected on the sky, and $\theta_t$ is the angle that defines the direction of $v_t$ defined using the same criterion as $\phi$:

 We adopted all values listed in Table~\ref{tab:finalpops_sky} in order to derive the COM contribution to $v_1, v_2,$ and $v_3$.